zhengli97/CTKD/README.md

 ## 💡 Note

-The implementation of instance-wise temperature has been publicly released, please check the following **readme** carefully.
+The implementation of instance-wise temperature has been publicly released, please check the following **README** carefully.

 ## Abstract